THE BIBLICAL INTERPRETATION OF THE

 The arrow of Sagittarius is aimed directly at the Scorpion, a symbol of rebelliousness.
 (See Ez.
 2:6)

-The seven nations that Joshua overthrew in the land of Canaan were “rebels” against God and for this reason they were dispossessed of their land and it was given to the children of Israel.
+The seven nations that Joshua conquered in Canaan were rebels against YHVH, and for this reason, they were dispossessed of their land, which was then given to the children of Israel.

 PROMISES

-As the Great Archer, Christ himself used his bow, i.e. the Word of God, to defeat tempter (i.e. the Scorpion) Lucifer both in heaven and in the wilderness with the word of God, so may we do the same for we have been given the promise:
+As the Great Archer, Yahushua used His bow—the Word of Elohiym—to defeat the Devil (the Scorpion) both in heaven and in the wilderness.
+Likewise, we are called to do the same, for we have been given this promise:

 Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you.”
 (Lk.
 10:19)